Contacts

 Playful Pursuits |

 Pickering Township was a hotbed of political unrest in the 1830s.
-Through role-play and hands-on activities, we’ll help students use historical inquiry to explore physical, social and political challenges facing all Upper Canadians, and to understand the causes and consequences of the 1837 Rebellion.
-They will learn stories of local people and decide for themselves where their sympathies would have rested.
+Through role-play and hands-on activities, we’ll help students use historical inquiry to explore physical, social and political challenges facing all Upper Canadians, and to understand the causes of the 1837 Rebellion.
+They will learn stories of local people and decide for themselves if they were Reform or Tory.
 Program reservations will include pre- and post-presentation activities for teachers to do with their students to prepare for and round out the experience.
-Program Length: 2 hours

 Grade 7 Curriculum Connections: The Arts: Drama B1.1, B1.2, B1.4, B2.1, B3.1; Visual Language: Oral Communication 1.2, 1.3, 1.4, 1.5, 1.6, 1,7, 1.8, 1.9, 2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 2.7 History: New France and British North America: 1713-1800 A1.1, A1.2, A1.3, A2.1, A2.5, A2.6, A2.7, A3.1, A3.3, A3.4, A3.5, A3.6, A3.7, A3.8 |

 Follow the story of Teddy Bear as he journeys through the museum village discovering the many holiday traditions from around the world!
 Equipped with a storybook and activity sheets, teachers and chaperones will help students to explore customs, read maps, and identify where in the world the traditions began.
-They’ll even make a Victorian thaumatrope toy with our Museum Interpreter, and a Diwali rangoli to take home.
+They’ll even make a Victorian thaumatrope toy with a Diwali rangoli design to take home.
 Curriculum Connections:

 Extra Information for your class trip: